sjbeli/sjbeli.github.io/README.md

-### Taking a 'lil Break From Web Development
+### Taking a 'lil Break From Web Dev

-Just tired of the overall crazy 💩 show
+Need a break from the royal 💩 show.
+Need more O.I. in my life.
+O = organic
 <!--

 ---